 Workers’ Comp Statute of Limitations in NC

-- Occupational disease: 2 years from the date of diagnosis
+- Occupational disease: 2 years from the date of diagnosis or the date on which the individual became disabled from occupational disease

 - Death benefits: 2 years from the date of death